chriskpeterson/vuepress2/docs/case-studies/metadata-publishing-update.md

 Search on the Zoomin documentation site

 ## PDL Search
-The current PDL doesn't offer a robust search.
+The previous PDF didn't offer a robust search.
 Poly documentation includes a large amount of single-sourced content, and multiple versions of the guides are published on the PDL.
 So, when a customer searches for a topic, they see pages full of the same or similar topics.
 If they're lucky, the site will present the topic on page one.

 ![Current Poly Documentation Library front page](https://chriskpeterson.github.io/vuepress2/public/search/poly-site-original.png)